 “These things indeed have an appearance of wisdom in self-imposed religion, false humility, and neglect of the body, but are of no value against the indulgence of the flesh.”

-Legalism parades a form of humility but it is only a show.
+Legalism parades as a form of humility, but it is only a show.
 True wisdom keeps us close to the grace of God.
-This is the phony humility of self-effacement.
+Self-imposed rule is the phony humility of self-effacement.
 If people stand erect or speak with confidence, religious types resent it because they are intimidated by their confidence.
-On the other hand, if we ingratiate ourselves to others, and make people think we are helpless, they will fall over themselves trying to help us.
-This is ingratiation based on self-effacement.
+On the other hand, if we ingratiate ourselves to others and make people think we are helpless, they will fall over themselves trying to help us.
+This kind of vulnerability is ingratiation based on self-effacement.

+Some people love others because it makes them feel good; it compensates for their many guilt feelings.
 If we have a sad spirit and can hardly stand erect, if we appear weak and pitiful, people will come along and say, “Don’t worry about it.
 We will help you.”
 This pseudo-spirituality appeals to false humility.
 If we ever want anything from anyone, all we have to do is act helpless, and we will get it.
-Some types love to help people because it makes them feel good.
-It compensates for their many guilt feelings.

 A Christian operating on true spirituality does not concoct pseudo humility.
-He directs his humility toward God who provides him divine operating assets for the Christian life.
+He directs his humility toward God, who provides him divine assets for Christian living.